Language and communication

 • Friendships and relationships

-• Emotional wellbeing (how the person feels about themself)
+• Emotional wellbeing (how you feel)

-• Behaviour and managing emotions
+• Behaviour and managing emotions (for example becoming frustrated)

-• Literacy (learning to read and write)
+• Literacy (reading and writing)

 • Education and employment